wrightben/languages/README.md

 ### Overview
-The Search + AI ability to generate high-quality solutions to common problems has eliminated the need to keep them in a personal repo, so I've deleted most of what I had committed over the last 15 years.
-The *Programming Projects* list below outlines the projects I have worked on.
+Search + AI generate high-quality solutions to common problems which has eliminated the need to keep them in a personal repo.
+Because of this, I've deleted most of the code I previously had.

 ### Resume
 [Plum Profile](https://secure.plum.io/en/p/MDzfc23nx6MMS6sp1iTXHw)<br/>
 [HackerRank Profile](https://www.hackerrank.com/profile/wrightben)

 ### UI-UX
 I have experience with 8 popular languages, but I'm not a very good software engineer by software-engineering standards.
 My passion is UX and, necessarily, UI.

 I have a strong preference for lightweight code, especially now that AI can translate between languages.
 On the continuum, I'm near the extreme—which rarely happens for me.
+I'm something of a minimalist; I like things simple.
+I expect things to be intuitive; I expect things to work really well.

-I'm something of a minimalist.
-I don't like frameworks, dependencies, modules, or type-checking.
+I *don't* like frameworks, dependencies, modules, or type-checking.
 I'm not *always* interested in optimal algorithms.
-But I do expect things to work—really well, in fact.

-Here are a few sites that I think are doing a really great job on the front end:

-* **Khan Academy** — The 2015 All Math Page (a 100 × 100 block of color-changing progress topics) was excellent!
-* **Lumosity**
-* **Google Docs**
-* **GitHub**
-* **Instagram**
-* **ChatGPT**

 ### Programming Projects
 * *AI Project* - Poker Trainer (Prototype) - [https://bit.ly/poker-trainer](https://bit.ly/poker-trainer)